How does reading aloud help students to develop literacy skills?

 Did you celebrate World Read Aloud Day as a student?
 Is it a tradition you’ve kept going as an educator?

 I have fond memories of World Read Aloud Day during my years as a high schooler.
 One year, we read Romeo and Juliet.
 The balcony scene performed by the captain of the girls’ basketball team and a tiny but fearless seventh-grader is forever tattooed in my memory.
 Another year, we read excerpts from Grimm’s Fairy Tales.
 So many students went home that day marveling over how much the Disney versions had sugar-coated or left out entirely.

 These memories are still warm and fuzzy because something magical happens when groups of people read out loud together.
 It creates a shared experience, highlights the stories that shape our values, and places literature at the center of our lives, even if just for one day.
 Every year during my 16 years as an ELA teacher, my students and I looked forward to celebrating World Read Aloud Day.

-But reading aloud isn’t just magical.
+But reading out loud isn’t just magical.
 It also builds important skills for readers at all grade levels.
-Here are five reasons backed by research on the science of reading why you and your students should read aloud together.
+Here are five reasons, backed by research on the science of reading, that explain how reading aloud helps students to develop literacy skills.

 1. Reading Aloud Builds Vocabulary

-2. Reading Aloud Improves Comprehension and Active Listening
+2. Reading Out Loud Improves Comprehension and Active Listening

-When reading aloud or listening to others do it, your mind concentrates on both the sounds words make and their meanings, and this is a hefty cognitive workout that strengthens comprehension.
+When reading out loud or listening to others do it, your mind concentrates on both the sounds words make and their meanings, and this is a hefty cognitive workout that strengthens comprehension.